Xuxa só para Baixinhos 3 – Country

-Xuxa só Para Baixinhos 3 – Country (also known as XSPB 3) is the twenty-fifth studio album by Brazilian recording artist Xuxa, released on 31 August 2002 by Som Livre.
-It is the third album in the collection Só Para Baixinhos.
+Xuxa só Para Baixinhos 3 – Country (also known as XSPB 3) is the twenty-fifth studio album by Brazilian recording artist Xuxa, released on 31 August 2002 by Som Livre as the third album in the collection Só Para Baixinhos.

 Release and reception

 Xuxa só Para Baixinhos 3 - Country, was released by Som Livre on August 31, 2002, in the CD and VHS version and Released on DVD shortly thereafter, was remastered and released on independent CD in 2008 in economic version.
 The singles were "Vamos Brincar", "Bumbum, Como É Bom Ser Lelé" and "Imitando os Animais".

 XSPB 3 sold more than 1,000,000 copies, receiving gold certification.
 It was the most sold album in Brazil in 2002, according to the Associação Brasileira dos Produtores de Discos (ABPD).
 With Xuxa só Para Baixinhos 3, Xuxa won for the second consecutive time the Latin Grammy Award for Best Latin Children's Album.